mgildea87/CVRCseq/README.md

 	This bash script:
 		1. Executes cat_rename.py
-		2. loads the miniconda3/cpu/4.9.2 module on Ultraviolet
+		2. executes conda_load script
 		3. Executes snakemake
 		4. Runs multiqc

+## workflow/scripts/condaload_CVRCseq.sh
+This script sets some environment variable and loads the conda environment.

 ## workflow/scripts/FRP.py
 This file computes the fraction of reads in peaks (FRP) and outputs a table with FRP, total fragments, and fragments within peaks.